fmhy/edit/docs/.vitepress/notes/sanet-warning.md

 #### Sanet Warning

-Note that Sanet has been known to host things like KMS Matrix, so its best to avoid it for software and games
+Note that Sanet has been known to host unsafe things like KMS Matrix, so it's best to avoid it for software and games.